nacitar/bashrc/README.md

     - interactively merges updated configuration files at the end (if needed).
   - ns\_archlinux\_update\_with\_plex: updates the system with extra logic to restart plex-media-server if it was updated.
 ArchLinux only.
+- sets +H to disable history expansion, for safety and to avoid unexpected behavior.
+If you're someone who uses this feature, simply add set -H to your `~/.bashrc` after installation to override the setting.

 installation